hashmapinc/Tempus/README.md

 #### Motivation

-*As a user if i want to add new Spark computation capability in thingsboard, i don't want to create a new Action for Spark computation plugin and i want a mechanism so that i should be able to register spark computation application without taking thingsboard down*
+*As a user if i want to add new Spark computation capability in tempus, i don't want to create a new Action for Spark computation plugin and i want a mechanism so that i should be able to register spark computation application without taking tempus down*

 #### Implementation